mishabuch/Assignment-3/README.txt

 - dataset_loader.py loads and pre-processes datasets.
 - clustering.py, pca.py, ica.py, rp.py, rfp.py and neural_network.py will be automatically run from the experiment files.

+All the results of accuracy and computation times are stored in .csv files in the respective folders mentioned above.
+The diabetes/phishing folder contains the graphs of the comparisons.
 All the code for this project can be found at: https://github.com/mishabuch/Assignment-3